 The 2016 season saw Dombrowski earn her 100th career win in women's lax, defeating Berry, 11-6, in the SAA Quarterfinals on April 22.

-Along with earning her second Southern Athletic Association (SAA) Coach of the Year honor, Dombrowski led the Tigers to a 17-2 record in 2015.
+Along with earning her second SAA Coach of the Year and her first Intercollegiate Women's Lacrosse Coaches Association West Region Coach of the Year, Dombrowski led the Tigers to a 17-2 record in 2015.

 During the season, Sewanee posted its best regular-season record in school history since 1963.

-The Tigers also set the school's longest winning streak while ranking second in the nation in scoring.
-Sewanee also ranked nationally in scoring margin (10th), win percentage (second), and in draws (eighth).
+During the 2015 season, the team was second in the nation in scoring.
+Sewanee also ranked nationally in scoring margin (10th), win percentage (second), and in draw controls (eighth).
 During the season, Sewanee also defeated previous unbeaten programs Rhodes and Piedmont.

-In total, Dombrowski has coached two SAA Offensive Player of the Year winners, an SAA Newcomer of the Year, and an SAA Defensive Player of the Year all since 2013.
+In total, she has coached two SAA Offensive Player of the Year winners, two SAA Defensive Player of the Year selections and an SAA Newcomer of the Year all since 2013.

-A year ago, Dombrowski coached Sewanee's first-ever SAA Newcomer of the Year award winner.
+In 2015, Dombrowski coached Sewanee's first-ever SAA Newcomer of the Year award winner.
 As a team, Sewanee had six players earn All-SAA honors.
 Additionally, three Tigers were named to the NFHCA All-Region Team.

-As a team, Sewanee ended its season with an 8-8 overall record.
+In 2014, Sewanee ended its season with an 8-8 overall record.
 That tied the Tigers' win total in 2013.
 Both eight-win years were the best finish since Sewanee went 14-7 in 2008.

 Dombrowski came to Sewanee from State University of New York, College at Oneonta, Oneonta, N.Y., where she served as head field hockey coach 1998-2006 and assistant women’s lacrosse coach from 1998-2003.